Trump lawyers argue that Democrats only want to overthrow the elections - Go Tech Daily

 “The whole impeachment process is about the property managers insisting that they can read all of their minds,” said Sekulow.
 “You can read everyone’s intent.
 Even if the keynote speakers, the witnesses themselves, insist that these interpretations are wrong.”

 Defense lawyers say Trump was not only a victim of democratic anger, but also overzealous agents and prosecutors.
-Sekulow referred to the FBI’s failure to monitor a former Trump campaign aide in the recent election investigation into Trump Russia, referring to the multi-million dollar cost of the investigation.
+Sekulow cited the FBI’s failure to monitor a former Trump campaign aide in the recent election investigation into Trump Russia, referring to the multi-million dollar cost of the investigation.

 “You can’t just decide this case in a vacuum,” he said.